Iceberg Sensemaking: A Process Model for Critical Data Analysis and Visualization: Model

 \subsection{Overview}

-The Iceberg Sensemaking model is built around the central metaphor that data is the visible tip of an underlying schematic iceberg.
-We show it in rollup form in Fig.~\ref{fig:rollup} and as partially unrolled timelines in Fig.~\ref{fig:scenario}.
-We further distinguish between explicit and tacit parts of the schema.
-The explicit schema is recorded in some human- or machine-readable way that accompanies what is considered to be the data itself.
-It can range from annotations, to basic metadata such as column headers, to a complete data dictionary, to a detailed provenance record of how the dataset came to be.
-The tacit schema is not explicitly recorded -- it may not even be apparent to the analyst.
-The tacit schema includes undocumented aspects of the creation and transformation of a dataset, domain knowledge considered common sense by the dataset creators, and unconsidered assumptions that were not surfaced in any previous analysis.
-Anyone who has ever found the need to stop and articulate some implicit feature of a dataset to give it context, has moved a tacit into an explicit schema during their sensemaking process.
+The Iceberg Sensemaking model (Fig. 4) is built around the central metaphor that data is the visible tip of an underlying schematic iceberg.
+In other words, data always grows out of schemas, not vice versa.
+The mass of possible schemas always exceeds the dataset given the myriad possibilities of framing data in different ways.
+We further distinguish between explicit and tacit schemas.
+The explicit schemas are recorded in some human- or machine-readable way that accompanies what is considered to be the data itself.
+These explicit schemas can range from annotations, to basic metadata such as column headers, to a complete data dictionary, to a detailed provenance record of how the dataset came to be.
+Tacit schemas are not explicitly recorded---some are matters of context, some constitute fundamental assumptions in the dataset, and in many cases they are not immediately apparent to the analyst.
+Tacit schemas include undocumented aspects of the creation and transformation of a dataset, domain knowledge considered common sense by the dataset creators, and unconsidered assumptions that were not surfaced in any previous analysis.
+If you have ever found the need to stop and examine a previously ignored feature of a dataset that gives it context, you have articulated \newcopy{a} tacit schema and \newcopy{made it into an} explicit schema.
+Findings are conclusions that have been evaluated, confirmed, and communicated as the \newcopy{final output} of the sensemaking process.

-One iteration of the main sensemaking loop can include any or all of three sequential phases: Add, Check, and Refine.
-Each phase entails two symmetric operations, one for data and one for schemas.
-These can happen in parallel.
-We provide different names for each case to draw attention to sites where asymmetries occur in the overall model.
+A single iteration of the main sensemaking loop may include any or all of the three phases in sequence: Add, Check, and Refine.
+Each phase encompasses multiple actions.